hobg0blin/webscraping4good/README.md

 To get the most out of this workshop, you’ll need to have [python](https://www.python.org/downloads/) and [scrapy](https://scrapy.org/) installed.
 If you haven’t used python before, we’re going to start with the simplest possible applications of it, so you should be able to follow along.
 If this ends up sparking your fancy, there are tons of resources available online, some of my favorites of which are linked on the workshop’s [are.na](https://www.are.na/brent-bailey/web-scraping-4-social-good).

+Since there are likely a variety of skill levels in this group, fair warning: if you’re not familiar with the command line, some of the stuff in the practical portion of this workshop may be harder to follow, but you should be able to follow along by copying and pasting, and I’ll explain what’s happening at every step.

 ## What’s web scraping?

 Simply put, it’s gathering and extracting data from a website or websites.
 If you’ve ever saved a meme from a website or copied and pasted text from an article, congrats!
 You’re a web scraper.